NomaDamas/.github/profile/README.md

 ## Our projects
 - awesome-korean-llm : awesome list of Korean LLM models.
-- KoPrivateGPT : Extension of Langchian, but for advanced Document Q&A system with LLMs.
+- RAGchain : Extension of Langchian, but for advanced Document Q&A system with LLMs.
 Framework for complex and felxible DQA system.
 - KICE-slayer : Prompt Engineering project for AI student that can sovle KSAT (Korean-SAT, 수능).